-Keesha Mitchell, JD, became interim associate vice president for the Office of Institutional Equity in November 2020.
+Keesha Mitchell, JD, associate vice president for the Office of Institutional Equity in August 2021.

 Mitchell has devoted much of her legal career to protecting the rights of vulnerable Ohioans.
 Beginning in the Franklin County Public Defender’s Office and later in the Ohio Attorney General’s Office, she has worked to protect indigent clients; juveniles; abused, neglected and dependent children; and the elderly.